The

 amino acids valine, leucine, isoleucine, alanine, phenylalanine (4) links

 between the cysteine residue distant covalent regions of the molecule.
-A polypeptide chain adopts the configurations and until it satisfies all

 the affinity of radicals "R" under steric conditions influences when